kgroveshok/z80-homebrew/DEV-DIARY.md

 * TODO BUG Does OVER work with a string and a value on stack?
 I know swap does not so not expecting this to work.
 Yes copies as a pointer.
 Need to shift three bytes.
 Write a bit of code to store three bytes for stack movements.

 * TODO Enhance the DUMP word to provide direct memory editing like the tec monitor
-* TODO if numeric is found with no leading $ assume is decimal and push
 * TODO Add to autostart to conditionally load if hardware switches are set.
 Need hardware config switches and then a char following the * to select.
 Perhaps the cartdev number?
 In config select device maps to hardware
 * TODO Add block/id count for auto load to show where it is looking